matszpk/clgpustress/README.md

 ### About older versions

-An older versions (older than 0.0.8.8) were really alpha test version.
+An older versions (older than 0.0.8.8) were really alpha test versions.
-They has few SERIOUS bugs and was only for testing and bug hunting.
+They has few SERIOUS bugs and were only for testing and bug hunting.
 We recommend to use versions not older than 0.0.8.8.

 ### Binaries, sources and website